babiabeo/complex/README.md

 ## `Complex` class

-This package provides an implementation of complex numbers through `Complex` class.
+This package provides an implementation of complex numbers through the `Complex` class.
 It has methods to perform basic operations on complex numbers:

 ```ts